 Property Condition Assessments

-Our assessors will not only provide a detailed Property Condition Report with an Immediate Repair Need Cost Estimation Table, but they will also consult with the Owner or investors to gain a better understanding of their future intended use for the property.
+Our assessors will not only provide a detailed Property Condition Report with an Immediate Needs Cost Estimation Table, but they will also consult with the Owner or investors to gain a better understanding of their future intended use for the property.
 Our team works iteratively with investors to ensure the report is tailored to their needs.

 Life Safety Assessment